francisc-o-liveira/lei-24-s2-1dp-g163/docs/sprintB/us003/01.requirements-engineering/Readme.md

 **From the specifications document:**

->   A person who is an employee of the organization and carries out design, construction and/or maintenance tasks for green areas, depending on their skills.
+>   A person who is an collaborator of the organization and carries out design, construction and/or maintenance tasks for green areas, depending on their skills.

 >	Each collaborator is characterized by having a name, birthdate, admission date, address, contact info (mobile and email), ID doc type and respective number should be provided by HRM

->	Thus, an employee has a main occupation (job) and a set of skills that enable him to perform/take on certain tasks/responsibilities, for example, driving vehicles of different types (e.g. light, or heavy), operating machines such as backhoes or tractors; tree pruning; application of agriculture phytopharmaceuticals.
+>	Thus, an collaborator has a main occupation (job) and a set of skills that enable him to perform/take on certain tasks/responsibilities, for example, driving vehicles of different types (e.g. light, or heavy), operating machines such as backhoes or tractors; tree pruning; application of agriculture phytopharmaceuticals.

 **From the client clarifications:**